 - Optional: granulated pure cane sugar for topping

-- In a medium bowl, combine the eggs, milk, oil, pumpkin, and maple syrup well blended.
+- In a medium bowl, combine the milk, oil, pumpkin, and maple syrup well blended.

-Plain Not-Cornbread: Omit the blueberries, reduce the maple syrup to 1 tablespoon and increase milk to ¾ cup.
+Plain Not-Cornbread: Omit the blueberries, reduce the maple syrup to 1 tablespoon and increase nondairy milk by 2 tablespoons.

 - Category: Bread